dandynood/SnakeGame/README.md

 The game runs using the SwinGame API that was used for this project as everyone in the team is familiar with it.

-These are the list of files located in the src folder, and what they do
+These are the list of files located in the src folder, and its functionality

 1. GameMain: The main class of the game that has a loop to process events and refresh the screen, and call the PlayGame method from the GameController